weinbergerlab/PAHO-mortality-analyses/_posts/simulate_unbiasing_method.md

 ---
 layout: post
-title: Test markdown
+title: Demo of method for unbiasing estimates
-subtitle: Each post also has a subtitle
+subtitle: Unbiasing method
-gh-repo: daattali/beautiful-jekyll
+gh-repo: weinbergerlab/PAHO-mortality-analyses
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [unbiasing]
 ---

 In this simulation, we tested several methods for removing a specific type of bias: a change in mean incidence that occurs soon before introduction of the vaccine.